 In June 2019, the European Union Banking reform package (the "EU Banking Reform") and the final legal text (the "CRD V Directive") were adopted as part of the finalisation of the Basel III framework and its implementation in the European Union.
 The adopted package amends Regulation No. 575/2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms (the "CRR") and Directive (2013/36/EU) of the European Parliament and of the Council (the "CRD IV Directive").
-The amendments include, inter alia, changes to the counterparty credit risk framework, introduction of a formal minimum leverage ratio requirement and a net stable funding ratio ("NSFR") requirement, revisions to the Pillar 2 framework, transition of International Financial Reporting Standards ("IFRS") 9 Financial Instruments and its impact on capital ratios and revisions to the CRR will apply from 28 June 2021 although certain changes (for example, those related to own funds and eligible liabilities) applied as of 28 June 2019.
+The amendments include, inter alia, changes to the counterparty credit risk framework, introduction of a formal minimum leverage ratio requirement and a net stable funding ratio ("NSFR") requirement, revisions to the Pillar 2 framework, transition of International Financial Reporting Standards ("IFRS") 9 Financial Instruments and its impact on capital ratios and revisions to the framework concerning interest rate risk in the banking book ("IRRBB").
+The majority of the changes to the CRR applies as of 28 June 2021 although certain changes (for example, those related to own funds and eligible liabilities) applied as of 28 June 2019.
 Based on the adopted legislative texts, the package has been assessed to have limited capital and risk exposure amount ("REA") impact on the Group.
 The finalisation of the related level 2 regulation could result in further requirements on the Issuer.
 Further, an European Union Commission review of the 3 per cent. minimum leverage ratio requirement could result in a systemically important financial institution ("SIFI") add-on to the Group.

 In December 2017, the Basel Committee on Banking Supervision (the "BCBS") published the final revised standards for calculating REA, also known as Basel IV.
-The BCBS recommends that constraints on internal models and the revised standardised approaches should be implemented from 2022.
-The REA floor will be subject to a gradual phase-in period from 2022 to 2027.
-However, the political process to implement the recommendations in the EU has just recently started, and the outcome thus subject to substantial uncertainty.
-A legislative proposal from the EU Commission is expected in Q2 2020.
+The starting date of the implementation of Basel IV has been postponed from 1 January 2022 to 1 January 2023 due to the Covid 19 outbreak.
+The REA floor will thus be subject to a gradual phase-in period over five years starting in 2023.
+However, the political process to implement the recommendations in the EU has just recently started, and the outcome is thus subject to substantial uncertainty.
 Under Basel IV, it is proposed that risk weights for mortgages should follow the LTV of the loan.
 A low LTV for residential mortgages will result in a low risk weight (as low as 20%) and vice versa (up to an LTV of 70%).
-With an average LTV of around 60%, the Issuer's loans will end with a risk weight of around 25-30%, which is close to the current levels for residential mortgages due to the Swedish risk weight floor of 25%.
+With an average LTV of just below 60%, the Issuer's loans will end with a risk weight of around 25-30%, which is close to the current levels for residential mortgages due to the Swedish risk weight floor of 25%.
 But, after the application of the expected 72.5% output floor, risk-weights of 25-30% will drop to around 18-22%.
 Applying the 72.5% floor to operational REA as well will also reduce the capital requirements, other things equal.